Skip to content

 5. Stdio MCP from any MCP client

-Use this when you want every patent tool available as MCP tools to your client (Claude Desktop, Cursor, Cline, CoWork-local, or a custom fastmcp client).
+Use this when you want every patent tool available as MCP tools to your client.
 The server is a short-lived subprocess speaking JSON-RPC over stdio.

 Install